caicloud/tensorflow-demo/README.md

 - Step 3.
 Creat an experiment environment by click “创建单机实验” and fill the required fields.

 - Step 4.
-Open Juypter Notebook
+Open Jupyter Notebook

 ### Use caicloud TensorFlow docker image